KnowOneActual/mail-ops-scripts/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! 🚀

-We welcome contributions from the community to help improve this project.
+Welcome all contributions from the community to help improve this project.

 ## How to Contribute